Hard work leads to your dream job

 Foto: Vahid Nooriniya © Privat

-In my home country of Iran, I completed a bachelor's and master's degree in chemical engineering/process engineering at the University of Tabriz, graduating in 2014.
-After that, I worked first in research and then in quality control and technical supervision at a plastics company and a bitumen company.
+In my home country of Iran, I earned a bachelor’s and master’s degree in chemical engineering from the University of Tabriz, graduating in 2014.
+Afterward, I worked first in research and then in quality control and technical supervision at a plastics company and a bitumen company.
 Most recently, I worked as a refinery engineer.

-During the coronavirus pandemic, I wanted to change my life and decided to go to Germany, where I enrolled at Otto von Guericke University Magdeburg to study process engineering.
-The master's program complements the degree I already completed in Iran.
-My arrival was delayed due to the coronavirus pandemic, so I arrived in Magdeburg as a student in October 2021.
-Thanks to the support of the student services organization, I was able to move into an apartment in a student residence.
-I immediately registered for a German course at the university.
-I also improved my language skills using apps and YouTube, so that I am now at level B2–C1.
-To prove this, I am currently aiming to take the next German course.
+During the COVID-19 pandemic, I felt the desire to change my life and decided to move to Germany, where I enrolled in the process engineering program at Otto von Guericke University Magdeburg.
+The master’s program complements the degree I already earned in Iran.
+My arrival was delayed due to the COVID-19 pandemic, so I arrived in Magdeburg as a student in October 2021.
+Thanks to the support of the Student Services Office, I was able to move into an apartment in the student dormitory.
+At the university, I immediately signed up for a German language course.
+In addition, I improved my language skills using apps and YouTube, so that I am now at the B2–C1 level.
+To prove this, I am currently aiming to take the next German language course.

-Since there is no financial support for students from Iran in Germany, I quickly found a part-time job and worked as a pizza production assistant in Osterweddingen and as a cleaner in a café.
+Since there is no financial support available in Germany for students from Iran, I quickly found a part-time job and worked as an assistant in pizza production in Osterweddingen and as a cleaner in a café.

-In June 2023, I took part in the Discovery Days of a global multi-energy company and had the opportunity to spend two days getting to know the company and the career opportunities it offers.
-Following discussions with the managers there, I was given the opportunity to complete an internship in the security department, which I did for two months.
-After that, I had the chance to move to the process engineering department.
+In June 2023, I participated in the Discovery Days of a global multi-energy company and had the opportunity to spend two days there getting to know the company and its career opportunities.
+Following discussions with the company’s executives, I was offered the chance to complete a two-month internship in the safety department.
+Afterward, I had the opportunity to switch to the process engineering department.

-I then worked three days a week for seven months in Leuna on a large rationalization project alongside my studies.
-This job was challenging because the commute by public transport took three hours each way.
-Nevertheless, this experience greatly advanced my professional development.
+Afterward, I worked for seven months—while continuing my studies—three days a week in Leuna on a large-scale rationalization project.
+This job was demanding, as the commute by public transportation took three hours each way.
+Nevertheless, this experience significantly advanced my professional development.
 My goal was to find a job in Magdeburg.
-To this end, I wrote almost 100 applications, received 23 rejections, and got 4 positive responses.
-I had interviews at three companies in the area, one far away from Magdeburg, and one in Magdeburg.
+To that end, I wrote nearly 100 applications, received 23 rejections, and got 4 positive responses.
+I had job interviews at 3 companies in the area, one far from Magdeburg, and one company in Magdeburg.

-I am very grateful to the regional advisors at the State Initiative Skilled Workers in Focus and the WelcomeCenter Saxony-Anhalt for their support.
-Magdeburg is an attractive city with lots of green spaces, a friendly atmosphere, and a peaceful environment.
-The city is beautifully located on the Elbe River, offers excellent housing options, and has a diverse business landscape.
-My girlfriend and I feel very comfortable here and plan to stay for the long term.
+I am very grateful to the regional advisors at the “Fachkraft im Fokus” state initiative and the WelcomeCenter Saxony-Anhalt for their support.
+Magdeburg is an attractive city with plenty of green spaces, a friendly atmosphere, and a peaceful environment.
+The city boasts a beautiful location on the Elbe River, excellent housing options, and a diverse business landscape.
+My girlfriend and I feel very at home here and plan to stay for the long term.

 You and Saxony-Anhalt